Temporary barbecue ban

 Spend the whole day at one of Burnaby's largest parks

-Picnic under the trees, ride the model steam train, catch some air in the skateboard plaza, cool off in the spray pad area or explore the rugged north side of the park.
+Picnic under the trees, ride the model steam train, catch some air in the skateboard plaza, cool off in the spray park or explore the rugged north side of the park.

 About Confederation Park